replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 <HaLoadBalancerPrereq/>

-## Install the App Manager
+## Provision the Cluster

-This procedure describes how to provision a cluster with the Kubernetes installer, install the app manager, then install and deploy the application.
+This procedure describes how to provision a cluster with the Kubernetes installer and install the Replicated app manager in the cluster.
+You will use the app manager to install and deploy the application in the cluster.

-To install the application:
+To provision a cluster with the Kubernetes installer:

-1. Run one of the following commands to create the cluster with the Kubernetes installer and install the app manager:
+1. Run one of the following commands to create the cluster with the Kubernetes installer:

     * For a regular installation, run: